renatosilva/easyoptions/README.md

 ### Ruby version in Bash

 The Ruby version can be used from Bash scripts as well since it is faster.
 If the `$from` environment variable is set, that will be assumed as the source Bash script from which to parse the documentation and the provided options.
-Then, instead of parsing the options into Ruby variables, evaluable export statements will be generated for corresponding Bash environment variables.
+Then, instead of parsing the options into Ruby variables, evaluable assignment statements will be generated for corresponding Bash environment variables.
 Instead of sourcing the Bash script we call the Ruby version, for example:

 ```bash
 eval "$(from="$0" easyoptions.rb "$@" || echo exit 1)"